 Cape Verde is the scenic West African island nation made up of a series of 10 islands.
 The archipelago is located 350 miles off the Senegalese coast.
-Looking for an archipelago with a colourful mix of Western Europe and West Africa- head on to Cape Verde.
+So, if you are looking for an archipelago with a colourful mix of Western Europe and West Africa- head on to Cape Verde.

 What caught my fantasy in Cape Verde is not just the much talked about pristine beaches and volcanoes on the islands, but the people’s fondness for tones.
 If music is the food for the soul, Cape Verde feeds all souls with enough music to last them a lifetime.

-Indeed, there’s an old saying which states the Cape Verde is home to a greater number of musicians per square kilometer than any other country in the world.
-In truth, such a definitive claim may be high on impossible to prove.
+Indeed, there’s an old saying that Cape Verde is home to a greater number of musicians per square kilometre than any other countries in the world.
+In truth, such a definitive claim may be nigh impossible to prove.

 However, what is unquestionable is that the islands are peaceful and welcoming, with a population proud of its rich musical heritage.
 Talking about the musical heritage, one need only consider the music and dance genre called Morna to appreciate the legacy fussed to make it.

-Morna recreate the dark imprint of Portuguese saudade, while the percussion driven dance batuque comes from a sensuous African root.
+Morna recreates the dark imprint of Portuguese Saudade, while the percussion-driven dance batuque comes from a sensuous African root.
 Add in the rhythms of ocean waves for an island lilt, you can imagine the attractions of the music.